How to setup Astra Traffic Monitoring with GCP Mirroring

 • Protocol: TCP

-• Select the backend service ( my-service) created earlier.
+4. Select the backend service my-service created in Step 4.

 Step 6: Create Firewall Rules